maarthala/dataengineer_pipeline_demo/ReadMe.md

 # Introduction

-The primary objective of this repo is to demonstrate a data engineering pipeline.
-In this demo, we use the Northwind database's order details.
+The primary objective of this repo is to demonstrate a `data engineering pipeline`.
+In this demo, we use the `Northwind database` order details.

 ## Use case
-The business requires a dashboard that shows total orders by country.
-The dashboard should be updated every hour.
+The business requires a `dashboard` that shows `total orders by country`.
+The dashboard should be updated `every hour`.

 ## Solution
-A Grafana dashboard is provided to the business, displaying Total Orders by Country using a bar gauge graph.
+A `Grafana` dashboard is provided to the business, displaying `Total Orders` by `Country` using a `bar gauge` graph.
-The dashboard pulls data from a PostgreSQL table named orders_per_country.
+The dashboard pulls data from a PostgreSQL table named `orders_per_country`.
 This involves:

-- Extracting data from the Orders table
+- `Extracting` data from the Orders table

-- Aggregating it by country
+- `Aggregating `it by country

-- Loading the results into the orders_per_country table
+- `Loading` the results into the `orders_per_country` table

-The pipeline is orchestrated using Apache Airflow, and computation is performed on a Spark Cluster.
+The pipeline is orchestrated using `Apache Airflow`, and computation is performed on a `Spark Cluster`.